PhilipDaniels/windows-defaults/README.md

 This layer installs a minimal set of small packages, it doesn't bring in anything heavyweight, just enough to create some handy keybindings.

+### Installation

+The easiest way is to clone this repo directly into your Spacemacs *layers* folder:

+    git clone https://github.com/PhilipDaniels/windows-defaults ~/.emacs.d/layers/windows-defaults

+Alternatively, you can clone to an arbitrary folder, but you must add that folder to your custom layer load path, for example:

+    dotspacemacs-configuration-layer-path '("~/repos/spacemacs")

+After either of the above, then just add `windows-defaults` to your `dotspacemacs-configuration-layers` variable in your `.spacemacs` file in the usual way.

 ### CUA mode

 [CUA mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/CUA-Bindings.html) is